MoriARosland/elevator-system/README.md

 **IMPORTANT: Program only runs on Go ^1.21.**

-The program contains a elevator-state object (elevState) containing all neccesarry information.
-This object is only modified by reference when calling functions, meaning no function return is neccassary.
+The program contains an elevator-state object (elevState), which serves the purpose of triggering FSM-updates at correct time with correct inputs.

-These functions do still return a pointer to the object, which functionally does nothing.
-The reason for this design is to clarify when an elevator-state object is modified.
+Methods using the elevState will always modify it _by reference_.
+This means no return object is necessary.
+In the code however, methods frequently return a pointer to the elevState.
+This is purely cosmetic to highlight when the elevState is updated.

 ## Installation